Chris Partridge: Ole Miss

-On January 2, 2020, Chris Partridge was hired by Ole Miss and new head coach Lane Kiffin.
+On January 2, 2020, Partridge was hired by Ole Miss and new head coach Lane Kiffin.
 Later, Partridge was named co-defensive coordinator alongside former Michigan assistant DJ Durkin.
-In 2022, he was promoted to play caller while still being co-defensive coordinator with new hire Chris Kiffin.
+In 2022, he was promoted to play caller while still being co-defensive coordinator with new hire Maurice Crum Jr.

 Michigan (second stint)

-Partridge returned to Michigan's football staff for the 2023 season.
+Partridge returned to Michigan's football staff for the 2023 season, but was fired on November 17, 2023.
+Partridge had allegedly participated in the destruction of evidence regarding the University of Michigan football sign-stealing scandal.
+Partridge was later cleared of wrongdoing once the investigation concluded.